ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 ### Can I use my C950 project for C964?

 Yes.
 You can use any of your own academic or professional work for C964 including the C950 project (Data Structures & Algorithms II).
-Though the document (Task 2 parts A, B, and D) will need some adjustment, the coding portion of C950 almost meets all the requirements of the C964 application (Task 2 part C).
+Though the document (Task 2 parts A, B, and D) will need some adjustment, the coding portion of C950 almost meets all the requirements of the C964 application (Task 2 part C) -it only lacks visualizations.
 Referring to the [Task 2 part C page](https://ashejim.github.io/C964/task2_c/task2_part_c.html#what-does-the-application-need-to-do), the C964 application needs the following:

 1. **Data → ML model:** C950 applies a reinforced learning algorithm to the distance and package data.